miningwolf/docs/docs/wolfbuk/io/wolfscript/plugin/PluginManager.md

 ##### <a id='loadplugins'></a>public  function __loadPlugins__(directory)

-_Loads the plugin in the specified file <p> File must be valid according to the current enabled Plugin interfaces_
+_Loads the plugins contained within the specified directory_

 Argument | Type | Description
 --- | --- | ---